 LGS 7.
-Ridge-and-Furrow cultivation.
+Land to the west of Millfield Crescent.
 Size: 8.22 ha.
 Location.
 West of Millfield Crescent

 Description.
-A pasture that clearly shows the linear ridges and furrows of this medieval agricultural practice.
+A pasture that lies beside the Frieston conservation area.
+Used for grazing sheep, the sloping western section clearly shows the linear ridges and furrows of medieval agricultural practice.
 This area is listed by LCC as part of our architectural heritage.
-A public footpath runs along the south side.
+The flatter eastern section lies directly behind Millfield Crescent.
+Several public footpaths cross the site and afford fine views across the Vale of Belvoir (see Appendix 3)

 Local in character.
-Larger than the other LGSs, but the best preserved area of ridge-and-furrow cultivation in the parish.
+Larger than the other LGSs, but important both for its amenity value, and historical significance.